Nimish Vakil is a well-recognised figure in the Indian market where he is commended for his expertise in aircraft and aircraft finance transactions.

 Nimish Vakil is a partner in the firm of Tyabji Dayabhai, one of Mumbai's oldest law firms.

-He has been advising and has been successful in helping lessors/owners such as AWAS, CIT, Hawker Beechcraft to deregister and repossess their aircraft in India, either through court intervention or through out-of-court negotiations with lessees such as Kingfisher and SpiceJet and liaising with Indian government authorities such as the Airport Authority of India, Air Traffic Control and the Directorate General of Civil Aviation, as well as private airport entities.
+He has advised and been successful in helping lessors/owners (such as AWAS, CIT, DAE, ACG, Altavair, Alterna, Wings Capital, Investec, ING, CACIB and Standard Chartered Bank) to deregister and repossess their aircraft in India, either through court intervention or out-of-court negotiations with lessees such as Kingfisher, SpiceJet and Jet Airways.
+He also assists clients in liaising with Indian government authorities such as the Airport Authority of India, Air Traffic Control and the Directorate General of Civil Aviation, as well as private airport entities.